ml4ai/automates-v2/docs/source/air_spec.md

 	In the case of declared namespaces, the namespace declaration will determine the path (which may only consist of one string name).

-    Again, it is not necessary within GrFN to independently declare a namespace; like the `<scope_path>`, we specify the `<namespace_path>` within an identifier declaration as a list strings under the "namespace" attribute in the identifier declaration:
+    Again, it is not necessary within AIR to independently declare a namespace; like the `<scope_path>`, we specify the `<namespace_path>` within an identifier declaration as a list strings under the "namespace" attribute in the identifier declaration:

 	```
     <namespace_path> ::= list of <string>